Don’t forget the Wizard of Oz performances will be taking place this week.

 Last week we celebrated Literacy in a big way at South Slope/BCSD.

 Next, we were treated to three special Readers’ Theatre performances.
 BCSD students performed Red Dragon, Red Dragon based on Eric Carle’s Brown Bear, Brown Bear.
-Leadership students performed a very funny pindexlay called, Claynocchio.
+Leadership students performed a very funny play called, Claynocchio.
 And finally, South Slope staff was very cool in their shades while they performed, Pete the Cat and his Magic Sunglasses.

 On Tuesday everyone was invited to dress up as their favourite character from a book.
 Can you guess who these staff and students are?